StanfordSpezi/SpeziChat/Sources/SpeziChat/SpeziChat.docc/SpeziChat.md

 [your app in Xcode](https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app#) or [Swift package](https://developer.apple.com/documentation/xcode/creating-a-standalone-swift-package-with-xcode#Add-a-dependency-on-another-Swift-package).

-> Important: If your application is not yet configured to use Spezi, follow the [Spezi setup article](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/setup) setup the core Spezi infrastructure.
+> Important: If your application is not yet configured to use Spezi, follow the [Spezi setup article](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/initial-setup) setup the core Spezi infrastructure.

-### 2. Register the Component
+### 2. Register the Module

-The [`Chat`](https://swiftpackageindex.com/stanfordspezi/spezichat/documentation/spezichat/chat) component needs to be registered in a Spezi-based application using the
-[`configuration`](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/speziappdelegate/configuration) in a
+The `Chat` module needs to be registered in a Spezi-based application using the [`configuration`](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/speziappdelegate/configuration) in a [`SpeziAppDelegate`](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/speziappdelegate):
-[`SpeziAppDelegate`](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/speziappdelegate):
 ```swift